Skip to main content

 Step 2: Configure integration

-In this step the user needs to provide the path to the mongo db log file configured as part of above steps.
+• Logs Path.
+Provide the path to the mongo db log file configured as part of above steps.
 Typically the logs are located at the location: /var/log/mongodb/mongodb.log.

 You can add any custom fields which you want to tag along with the data ingested in Sumo.
-Click on the Download YAML File button to get the yaml file.
+Click on the Download YAML File button to get the YAML file.

 YAML